xen0vas/xen0vas.github.io/_posts/2021-03-09-antivirus-evasion-kaspersky-endpoint-security-bypass-using-a-fully-undetectable-cryptor.md

 ```

 <p align="justify">
-In the code above, most AV scanners will just stop during the malloc, while the condition verification on allocated pointer is not even needed
+At the above code, most AV scanners will just stop during the malloc, while the condition verification on allocated pointer is not even needed
 </p>

 <p align="justify">